 People talk about being stressed out all the time but what does it really mean?
-In this article, we are going to define exactly what stress is and how it affects our health.
+Since April is Stress Awareness Month, we thought it was a good time to define exactly what stress is and how it affects our health.

 First, you should know that stress is a personal experience.
 It affects us all differently.
 For some people, it’s the frustration of a bad commute or uneasiness of a big event.
 It may be the makings of a bad day but that’s about it.
 For others, it feels continuous as we go through a big loss or a divorce.

 When we sense danger of some kind, our bodies respond by producing a flood of adrenaline and cortisol.
 These hormones jolt the body to get it ready for emergency action.
 It’s a physical response to events that threaten us in some way or upset the norm.
 Stress hormones give us a sudden burst of energy to slam on the brakes or the strength to move out of the way quickly.
 After our stress response kicks in, our body becomes exhausted.
 That’s normal too.
 However, if this pattern continues for too long, it begins to damage our health, our relationships and our quality of life.

 Some of the effects of stress on your body:

 - Upset stomach – heartburn, diarrhea, IBS (note: stomach ulcers, which some may think are caused by stress, are really triggered by bacteria)

 - Sleeping problems

 - Possible hair loss (the research is mixed)

 - Higher blood sugar (if you already have type 2 diabetes, you may need to adjust medication when under stress)